tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 - The SDK reported errors occasionally due to the structure of session lists that were pulled.

 ### 2.2.1 @2019.11.28

 **Changes**
 The logic for getting group roaming messages is optimized.

 **Bug fixing**

 - The SDK reported [error code 2901](https://web.sdk.qcloud.com/im/doc/en/global.html) after the group owner of an audio-video group modified the group profile.
 - After the group admin processed apps for joining a group, processed apps can be received after refresh.

 ### 2.2.0 @2019.11.21

 **New features**

-- Mini Programs support creating and sending video messages via the [createVideoMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createVideoMessage) API.
+- Support creating and sending video messages via the [createVideoMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createVideoMessage) API.
 Video messages can be synced across platforms.
 You need to update to the latest versions of the [TUIKit and SDK](https://intl.cloud.tencent.com/document/product/1047/33996).
 - The [getGroupMemberProfile](https://web.sdk.qcloud.com/im/doc/en/SDK.html#getGroupMemberProfile) API is added.
-- Compatible with audio and file messages sent by Native IM v3.x.
+- Compatible with audio and file messages sent by Native Chat SDK v3.x.
 - Location messages [GeoPayload](https://web.sdk.qcloud.com/im/doc/en/Message.html#.GeoPayload) can be received.

 **Changes**
 Up to 100 groups can be written to local storage.
 The SDK does not write the full group list when there are more than 100 groups.

 **Bug fixing**

 - Long polling of [TIM.TYPES.GRP_AVCHATROOM](https://web.sdk.qcloud.com/im/doc/en/module-TYPES.html#.GRP_AVCHATROOM) groups continues after logout.
 - The group contact cards in message instances of [TIM.TYPES.GRP_AVCHATROOM](https://web.sdk.qcloud.com/im/doc/en/module-TYPES.html#.GRP_AVCHATROOM) groups did not have values.
 - Errors were reported when Internet Explorer 10 was used.
 - Users could not join groups anonymously.

 ### 2.1.4 @2019.11.7

 **Changes**

 - When the `Promise` status returned by an SDK API is `rejected`, the SDK no longer delivers a [TIM.EVENT.ERROR](https://web.sdk.qcloud.com/im/doc/en/module-EVENT.html#.ERROR) event.
 - Updates to a user's profile are immediately written to the local cache.

 **Bug fixing**

 - Code running failed after SDK integration when Angular zone.js modified prototype chains.
 - After a group owner created and joined a [TIM.TYPES.GRP_AVCHATROOM](https://web.sdk.qcloud.com/im/doc/en/module-TYPES.html#.GRP_AVCHATROOM) group, the group owner could not receive messages.
 - Initialization failed when the group list was excessively large.